gandjhar/cat-stories/scamp.md

 She loves to run up the stairs.

 Scamp is a slow eater.
+She does not defend her food well.